duyfken/alternative-front-ends/README.md

 - **LibreTube**

-   - An alternative frontend for YouTube, for Android, using Piped as the YouTube proxy.
+   - An alternative frontend for YouTube, for Android, using a local extraction method on your device or using online Piped instances as the YouTube proxy.
    - [Official Website](https://libretube.dev/) | [Repo](https://github.com/libre-tube/LibreTube)
    - [x] Open Source
    - [x] [Download for free](https://github.com/libre-tube/LibreTube/releases)